NicolasMeseguer/pcgcn/README.md

 You can now use `--rmat <option>` (have a look at [parameters allowed](#Usage)).

-PaRMAT will automatically generate an undirected graph, already sorted and with the specified amount of vertices and edges specified.
+PaRMAT will automatically generate an undirected graph, already sorted and with the specified amount of vertices and edges.
+Along with the graph file ended with .g(raph)rmat, it will come with two additional files: .f(eatures)rmat and .l(abels)rmat.
+These two corresponds to random generated values for the features and classes (subsequent runs with this dataset will use the random generated values).

+If you still want to use the same datset but with different features and labels, simply remove the .frmat and .lrmat files (they will spawn again with new values!).

 ## Graphlaxy requirements

-At this point (if executed the `requirements.py`), if you want to install Graphlaxy you should be able to do so without any problem.
+At this point (if executed the `requirements.py`), and you want to install Graphlaxy you should be able to do so without any problem.
 I encourage strongly to have a look at the README of Graphlaxy repository (https://github.com/BNN-UPC/graphlaxy/blob/master/README.md).

 4. Install the requirements for Graphlaxy
    1. `$ cd graphlaxy` :point_right: Move to the Graphlaxy dir.